bitchatz/bitchatz-cpp/extras/docs/usage.md

 - **Be Respectful** 🤝: Treat other users with courtesy
 - **Avoid Spam** 🚫: Don't send excessive messages
 - **Help New Users** 💡: Guide newcomers with `/help` and tips
+- **Respect Privacy** 🔒: Remember that messages are encrypted but visible to nearby devices

 ## Advanced Usage